Drunk Driving FAQs

 - Prescription drugs, like pain medications or antihistamines, which can cause drowsiness.

 - Over-the-counter drugs, such as cough medicine or allergy medicines, which can also cause drowsiness.

 - Any glue, aerosol, or other toxic vapor, which when sniffed or “huffed” causes a euphoric high.

 Georgia’s law is very strict.
 It makes it illegal to drive with “any amount of marijuana or a controlled substance” in the driver’s blood or urine.
-The law also refers to use of the above substances as illegal “to the extent that it is less safe for the person to drive.”
+The law also refers to use of the above substances as illegal when they make or cause the driver to be “less safe” to operate (drive) a car or truck or motorcycle.
 Even a herbal supplement that adversely impacts a driver’s ability to drive safely could be grounds for a personal injury or wrongful death lawsuit.

 If you believe the driver who caused your accident and injuries was impaired by any form of drug, you should contact an experienced personal injury attorney as soon as possible.
 It may be necessary to seek a court order to have the driver’s blood or urine tested for the level of drugs in their system without too much of a delay.

 Georgia Legal Help and Advice: What should I do if I have been in an auto accident caused by a drunk or drugged driver?

 Georgia Legal Help and Advice: If you have not been too badly injured, there are several steps you can take to protect your rights to compensation after a drunk driving accident.
 If you have been injured you should seek emergency medical care and, if possible, have a companion assist you in protecting your rights.

 You or a companion should collect as much information as possible from the crash scene.
 If you have a camera or camera phone, take photos of the cars and their damage, and other shots of the accident scene, debris, or conditions that help to show what happened.